PREVIEW-ECB readies back door step to loosen policy

 "It might be the nice compromise solution," Deutsche's Moec said.
 "It's not as symbolically charged as the negative deposit rate, it probably doesn't have some of the possible adverse consequences, but would have a similar impact on money market rates."

 Taking the deposit rate below zero would see the ECB effectively charge banks to hold their money securely - a move that could see banks respond by lowering their interest rates for savers, of which there are many among Germany's pensioners.
-(Editing by Mike Peacock and Janet Lawrence)
+(Editing by Mike Peacock)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan